 Hair shedding is a part of your body’s natural hair growth cycle.
-Trichologists (hair experts) believe that shedding up to a 100 hairs every day is very much normal as they make way for new hair growth.
-But if you are losing more than normal amount of hair, you may be suffering from Telogen Effluvium, a hair loss condition where more than normal hair fall out.
-Over the time you will notice diffused hair thinning over the entire scalp.
+Trichologists (hair experts) believe that shedding up to 100 hairs every day is very much normal as they make way for new hair growth.
+But if you are losing more than the normal amount of hair, you may be suffering from Telogen Effluvium, a hair loss condition where more than normal hair falls out.
+Over time you will notice diffused hair thinning over the entire scalp.
 But the good news is that unlike other types of hair loss, it is a temporary condition and the hair growth usually recovers once you address the underlying cause.

 To help you understand the hair shedding process in a better way, here we will discuss different stages of hair loss or thinning of hair.

 Active hairs on your scalp are always growing.
 Studies have shown that the hair grows at a rate of 0.3 to 0.4 mm per day or about half an inch.
 This means on average a hair in your head grows about six inches in a year.
 This can, however, vary from person to person, depending on his genes, general health, hair care regimen, and lifestyle.
 But all the hairs on your head are never in the growing phase.
 At any given time a random number of your hairs will be in one of the following growth and shedding stages: